 For instance, in Introduction to Metaphysics, Heidegger claims that Soviet Russia and the United States “are both, metaphysically speaking [i.e., in essence] the same: the same dreary frenzy of unleashed technology [Technik] and the regimentation of rootless and normalized men.”

-In “The Danger,” Heidegger writes: “Agriculture is now a mechanized food industry—in essence the same [im Wesen das Selbe] as the manufacturing of corpses in gas chambers and extermination camps, the same as the blockading and starving of nations, the same as the manufacture of hydrogen bombs.”
+In “Das Ge-Stell,” Heidegger writes: “Agriculture is now a mechanized food industry, in essence the same [im Wesen das Selbe] as the manufacturing of corpses in the gas chambers and extermination camps, the same as the blockading and starving of countries, the same as the production of hydrogen bombs.”

 But what licenses a philosopher to speak this way?
 There are experts in every field of phenomena.
 A philosopher, insofar as he is a philosopher, cannot claim to have greater knowledge than these experts.
 For instance, philosophers do not know more about living things than biologists.
 Philosophers know less about healing the sick than doctors.
 Philosophers know less about strategy than generals and less about courage than infantrymen.
-Philosophers know less about pain than physiologists or people who have suffered greatly.
+Philosophers know less about pain than physiologists, not to mention cancer patients.
 Philosophers have less expertise about dwelling than people who build houses and about homelessness than those who operate homeless shelters.
 And so forth.

 Heidegger believed that how the world shows up to us changes from time to time.
 For the ancient Greeks, things showed up as having an independent existence that eluded our complete understanding and control.
 For moderns, things show up to us as transparent to our understanding and available for control and consumption.
 Heidegger called the modern way of seeing the world the essence of technology.
 It is a way of seeing the world that makes modern science and technology possible.
 This is the basis for Heidegger’s claims that the United States and the Soviet Union, or factory farms and extermination camps, are metaphysically the same.